blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 ## Generate images
 Now we are ready for generating images.

 1. Start GIMP and create/open an image with a size between 512x512 and 1024x1024.
-The generated image has the size of the opened image or is a bit smaller.
+The generated image will have the size of the opened image or is a bit smaller.
 Check below for an explanation.
    - Stable diffusion only generates image sizes which are a multiple of 64.
 This means, if your opened image has a size of 650x512, the generated image will have a size of 640x512.
    - The larger the image, the longer you have to wait for generation.
 The reason is, that all servers in the cluster support 512x512, but not all larger sizes.